 - Can in-house systems quickly evolve with digital transformation?

 - What kind of lending is involved, and should the third-party system be a turn-key or customized solution?

 - Does the solution easily integrate with loan origination systems (LOS) and other third-party systems?

 - Does the institution want to take a hands-on or hands-off approach to IT and operational administration?

-“Warehouse lending is a $600 billion industry and is indispensable in the mortgage production process,” Street said.
+“Warehouse lending is a $600 billion industry and is indispensable in the mortgage production process,” said Stanley Street, Vice Chairman of SitusAMC Technologies.
 “The right technology solution will make that process more seamless for both lenders and IMBs, and ultimately, better for consumers.”